Just a summary of my thoughts and feelings of March 19th 2010...

 We left the children, and sped to the hospital which is a good 25-30 min away.
 By the time we got to the ER I had bled so much that my cream pajama pants were now red from the

-beating!
-He looked me and said, “Well, you’re still talking so I guess your heart is
+He looked me and said, “Well, you’re still talking so I guess your heart isstill beating! :)

 Stephen (6) said it all with his eyes full of tears, “This is a sad, sad, day”!

 Life is a precious thing, each child learned that today.
 I told my children, God has a